caninereason/wink/README.md

         - A list of the items in the cart
             - Quantity - this can be adjust by the user inputting a number and clicking on Update Quantity button.
             - Update Quantity button - saves any changes the user makes to the quantity.
-            - Remove button - the user can click this button and it will remove the package from the cart.
+            - Remove button - the user can click this button and it will remove the item from the cart.
-            - Total Price - this displays the total price of all the packages in the cart.
+            - Total Price - this displays the total price of all the items in the cart.
             - Proceed to Checkout Button - the user can click on this button and it will take the item(s) in the cart and take the user to the checkout page where they can process the order.

         - If the user has not added any items to the cart and clicks on the cart button in the navigation bar, they will find the cart to be empty and this is displayed to the user.